 I asked him once why he never bothered to replace it?
-He told me he was planning to get a new grill in the spring, and the stores usually give out a new cleaning brush with the grill.
+He told me he was planning to get a new grill in the spring, and the stores usually give out a new cleaning brush as a bonus.

-In hindsight, I think he was just trying to get me to drop the subject, because I’ve never seen a grill come with a free grill brush – especially not a cheap, $100 grill from the hardware store.
+In hindsight, I think he was just trying to get me to drop the subject, because I’ve never seen a grill come with a free brush — especially not a cheap, $100 grill from the hardware store such as he bought.

-At a glance: The Best Grill Brushes Covered in This Roundup
+At a glance: The Best Grill Brushes and Cleaning Tools Discussed in our Guide

 Best Bristle Free Grill Brushes: